ubigu/koti/src/pages/blog/2022-06-22-nordic-urban-rural-typology.md

   - Nordic
   - GIS
 ---
-# Introduction
+# **Introduction**

 Traditionally most classifications aiming to distinguish the urban from rural have been based on administrative boundaries.
 Such classifications are not without shortcomings, since there likely are both rural and urban land uses within a single administrative unit, the delineation practices of which also vary from country to country.
 To overcome this limitation, more detailed data can be used to distinguish urban and rural areas.
 This approach was taken by the Finnish Environment Institute (SYKE) in 2013, when it first published a Finnish urban-rural typology based on geospatial data.
 Their sophisticated[ method](https://www.ymparisto.fi/en-US/Living_environment_and_planning/Community_structure/Information_about_the_community_structure/Urbanrural_classification) created seven typology classes:

 <br/>

-* Inner urban areas
+\- Inner urban areas

-* Outer urban areas
+\- Outer urban areas

-* Peri-urban areas
+\- Peri-urban areas

-* Local centers in urban areas
+\- Local centers in urban areas

-* Rural areas close to urban
+\- Rural areas close to urban

-* Rural heartland areas
+\- Rural heartland areas

-* Sparsely populated rural areas
+\- Sparsely populated rural areas

 <br/>